vexxuh/Baby-Sitter-Kata/README.md

 This kata simulates a babysitter(me or someone else) working and getting paid for one night.
 The rules are as follows:

-Baby-sitter shift and p1ay rules:
+Baby-sitter shift and pay rules:
 - starts no earlier than 5:00PM
 - leaves no later than 4:00AM
 - gets paid $12/hour from start-time to bedtime